softwarespot/PubSub/README.md

     // Using an array of strings
     PubSub.publish(['subscription1', 'subscription2', 'subscriptionN'], arg1, arg2, argN ... [args are optional]);

-    // Using the 'handle' by subscribe()
+    // Using the 'handle' from subscribe()

     // Callback function that will be invoked when the subscription is published to function callBackFunction(arg1, arg2, argN, subscriptionsArg) {
-        // Display the subscriptions that were published to console.log(subscriptionsArg);
+        // Display the subscriptions that were published to.
+Note: This is a delimited string using the comma (,) character console.log(subscriptionsArg);
     }